-Cross Reference: 800 Objectives of I Building and Site es Approved March 1995 Reviewed April, 2016 Revised
+Cross Reference: 800 Objectives of Building and Sites

 ASBESTOS CONTAINING MATERIAL

 Friable and nonfriable asbestos containing materials will be maintained in good condition and appropriate precautions will be followed when the material is disturbed.
 If there is a need to replace asbestos it will be replaced with nonasbestos containing materials.
 Each school building will maintain a copy of the asbestos management plan.